What is the Scrap Metal Dealer Licence?

 You could also face the following conditions:

-- all scrap metal must be kept in the form it was received up to 72 hours from when it was received
+- all scrap metal must be kept in the form it was received up to 72 hours.

 A council may revoke the Scrap Metal Dealer Licence at any time and close unlicensed sites.